rosielsh/marka-editor/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: ''
-assignees: rosielsh
+assignees: ''

 ---

-### Description
+**Is your feature request related to a problem?
+Please describe.**

-- A clear and concise description of the issue.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-### Type of Issue

-- [ ] Bug Report
-- [ ] Feature Request
-- [ ] Question

-### Expected Behavior
+**Describe the solution you'd like**

-- A clear and concise description of what you expected to happen.
+A clear and concise description of what you want to happen.

-### Actual Behavior
+**Describe alternatives you've considered**

-- A clear and concise description of what actually happened.
+A clear and concise description of any alternative solutions or features you've considered.

-### Screenshots

-- If applicable, add screenshots to help explain your problem.

-### Additional Context
+**Additional context**

-- Add any other context or information about the issue here.
+Add any other context or screenshots about the feature request here.